zsquareplusc/python-embedded-launcher/documentation/advanced_usage.rst

 This setup is useful for cross platform applications.
 The .pyz file can be run directly on systems that have Python installed, e.g. GNU/Linux.
-While on windows the exe can be used.
+While on Windows the exe can be used.
 Note that starting the .pyz file uses the systems Python installation without any efforts to separate the application from the system.
-So different versions of dependencies may be available etc.
+So different versions of dependencies may be used etc.

 Virtualenv